Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Experimental Results

-All the results on this section are based on the extraction of the network's backbone with this method.
-The source code for the characterization of our coefficient's behavior and other experiments can be found on \href{https://github.com/FutureLab-DCC/Heron_coefficient}{GitHub}.
+All the results on this section are based on the extraction of the network's backbone with a disparity filter based on HIC maximization.
+The source code for the characterization of our coefficient's behavior and other experiments can be found on GitHub (\href{https://github.com/FutureLab-DCC/Heron_coefficient}{https://github.com/FutureLab-DCC/Heron\_coefficient}).